teeyaojha/teeyaojha/README.md

 ### Hi there 👋
-This is Teeya Ojha.
+This is Teeya Ojha. \n
-I am a BTech CSE student at Indira Gandhi Delhi Technical University For Women.
-My tech stack is Web Development and Ethical Hacking.
+I am a BTech CSE student at Indira Gandhi Delhi Technical University For Women. \n My tech stack is Web Development and Ethical Hacking.
 I aim to develop secure websites and help others make their website secure.
 I have also written a blog on web-based ethical hacking; you can check it out here: https://ethicalhacking.hashnode.dev/web-based-ethical-hacking